EzraHsieh/AutomobileStatsDashboard/README.md

 # Automobile Statistics Dashboard

-This is the final project for the [https://www.coursera.org/learn/python-for-data-visualization](IBM Data Visualization with Python) course on Coursera.
+This is the final project for the [IBM Data Visualization with Python](https://www.coursera.org/learn/python-for-data-visualization) course on Coursera.
 The dashboard is designed to provide insights into automobile sales and related statistics, with a focus on yearly and recession period analyses.
 This projects primarily utilizes Dash and Plotly libraries and demonstrates foundational skills in data visualization.

 ## Getting Started